apache/arrow/r/PACKAGING.md

 - [ ] Confirm that all
   [nightly tests and nightly packaging builds](https://lists.apache.org/list.html?builds@arrow.apache.org) are passing.
 - [ ] Check [current CRAN check results](https://cran.rstudio.org/web/checks/check_results_arrow.html)
-- [ ] Check README
+- [ ] Ensure the contents of the README is accurate
 - [ ] `urlchecker::url_check()`
 - [ ] [Polish NEWS](https://style.tidyverse.org/news.html#news-release)
 - [ ] Prepare tweet thread highlighting new features

-Make draft pull requests into the [autobrew](https://github.com/autobrew) and [rtools-packages](https://github.com/r-windows/rtools-packages) repositories used by the configure script on MacOS and Windows:
+Make pull requests into the [autobrew](https://github.com/autobrew) and [rtools-packages](https://github.com/r-windows/rtools-packages) repositories used by the configure script on MacOS and Windows.
+These pull requests will use the release candidate as the source.

-- [ ] Open a draft pull request to modify
+- [ ] Pull request to modify
   [the apache-arrow autobrew formula]( https://github.com/autobrew/homebrew-core/blob/master/Formula/apache-arrow.rb) to update the version, SHA, and any changes to dependencies and build steps that have changed in the [copy of the formula we have of that formula in the Arrow repo](https://github.com/apache/arrow/blob/master/dev/tasks/homebrew-formulae/autobrew/apache-arrow.rb)
-- [ ] Open a draft pull request to modify
+- [ ] Pull request to modify
   [the apache-arrow-static autobrew formula]( https://github.com/autobrew/homebrew-core/blob/master/Formula/apache-arrow-static.rb) to update the version, SHA, and any changes to dependencies and build steps that have changed in the [copy of the formula we have of that formula in the Arrow repo](https://github.com/apache/arrow/blob/master/dev/tasks/homebrew-formulae/autobrew/apache-arrow-static.rb)
-- [ ] Open a draft pull request to modify the [autobrew script](https://github.com/autobrew/scripts/blob/master/apache-arrow)
+- [ ] Pull request to modify the
+  [autobrew script](https://github.com/autobrew/scripts/blob/master/apache-arrow)
   to include any additions made to [r/tools/autobrew](https://github.com/apache/arrow/blob/master/r/tools/autobrew).
-- [ ] Open a draft pull request to modify the [PKGBUILD script](https://github.com/r-windows/rtools-packages/blob/master/mingw-w64-arrow/PKGBUILD)
+- [ ] Pull request to modify the
+  [PKGBUILD script](https://github.com/r-windows/rtools-packages/blob/master/mingw-w64-arrow/PKGBUILD)
   to reflect changes in [ci/PKGBUILD](https://github.com/apache/arrow/blob/master/ci/scripts/PKGBUILD),